larkin1/Brian-V2/README.md

 ## Where is Brian v1?
 In the deepest, darkest depths of my dusty old computer, never to be seen by anyone but myself 😉

+## Installing
+Download it and install the requirements.<br>
+Note: you will need ffmpeg.

 ## To-do:
 ### Features:
  - Song Downloader